 The IDT Certificate is a fifteen credit program consisting of three required courses equaling six credits.
 The final nine credits can be earned through a combination of electives.
-The selection of the electives is based on the instructor's individual goals and objectives.
-This flexibility enables each instructor to create a highly personalized and customized learning experience.
+The selection of the electives is based on the educator's individual goals and objectives.
+This flexibility enables each educator to create a highly personalized and customized educational technology learning experience.